Zone Look-up Map

 - Small, straight-forward projects can be reviewed and decided by staff administratively with little notice.
 (See "Site Plan - Administrative" in Subsection 14-16-6-5(G) for thresholds)

-- Large, complicated projects require zone changes + site plans that are reviewed and decided by the Environmental Planning Commission and by City Council.
+- Large, complicated projects that require zone changes and site plans are reviewed and decided by the Environmental Planning Commission and by City Council.
 (See PD, PC, NR-SU zones in Part 14-16-2)

 Under the IDO, requirements for the different types of public notice depend on the size and scope of the project and the approval that the applicant is trying to get.
 (See Table 6-1-1 in the IDO for the full list of decisions.
 A summary just for Site Plans is included below.)